How Many Languages Make Good Multilingual Instruction Tuning? A Case Study on BLOOM: Scaling Instruction Languages

-Multilingual language models can inherit biases present in the training data, which may affect their responses when fine-tuned.
-We adopt a representative multilingual language model: BLOOM~\citep{scao2022bloom} that is developed with careful consideration in multiple natural and coding languages.
-Its multilingual capacity makes it well-suited for a wide range of natural language processing tasks across multiple languages.
-In our specific application, we opt for the BLOOM-7B1 variant with 7.1B parameters.
-This parameter count ensures necessary capabilities for text understanding and generation across a multitude of languages and contexts, and it is affordable considering our computing budget.
+Multilingual language models can inherit distribution biases present in the training data, which may affect their capability across languages after instruction tuning.
+We hence base our experiments on BLOOM~\citep{scao2022bloom} which has been developed with careful consideration in multiple natural and coding languages.
+Its massive multilingual tokenization support makes it well-suited for studying a large number of languages in a fair manner.
+In our specific application, we opt for the BLOOM-7B1 variant with 7.1B parameters. \paragraph{Training Details}